animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 She wanted to do a PhD, but wasn’t allowed to, despite being a hard worker and good student.

 She continued, "Yes, bad it was.
 Anti-semitism, Jewish people don’t openly keep their traditions there, they’re embarrassed, they don’t get good jobs/positions, they don’t enroll.
 They reduced my hours.
 Uzbeks they gave many.
 I was professor teaching at music college.
 I had to stop working there.
 I dropped out in 1998.
-They stopped giving me hours, and not just me, but other Jewish people."
+They reduced my hours, and not just me, but other Jewish people."
 My uncle found her a temporary job for an American firm, that had been offered to him, where she did indexing, tabulating, and auditing, that paid many times more, but she had a master’s degree in Music Theory and was a professor at a music college, who was loved by her students.

 The interview ended with one more interrogation: